Armed Forces of Haiti: Modernization

 While on official visit to Washington, Haitian Minister of Defense Jean Marc Berthier Antoine, held meetings with the Organization of American States (OAS), the Inter-American Defense Board and the Inter-American Defense College in the efforts of mustering international support for Haiti in the fight against insecurity, specifically through international support for efforts in modernizing the armed forces.
 A proposed commission composed of representatives of Ministries of Defense from the region, the IADB and the Department of Hemispheric Security of the OAS, will be tasked of coordinating international efforts to reinforce the Armed Forces of Haiti, with accents on training, technical assistance, and equipment.
 On 22 October 2024, a 5-year plan to recruit 20,000 officers, non-commissioned officers, and enlisted troops (or 4000 per year) was unveiled, with the support of the Secretary General of the Organization of American States, Luis Almagro and 15 member states (Argentina, Bolivia, Brazil, Chile, Canada, Colombia, Ecuador, El Salvador, United States, Guatemala, Honduras, Mexico, Paraguay, and Peru), via technical cooperation.
 The minister emphasized the need for training in crisis management, counter-terrorism, law enforcement, and security in conflict zones; modernizing training infrastructure, equipping the troops with the necessary tools like APCs, battle vehicles, drones; digitizing management systems, as well improving the working conditions.
 Minister Berthier Antoine reiterated that the government's priorities were to build a modern, professional armed forces, with hundreds of professions, all crucial to long term security and development.

-Mexico will be supporting the modernization and strengthening efforts of the FAD'H by welcoming 700 army recruits who will be trained by the Mexican Army.
-On July 24, 2025, the first group of 150 recruits departed to Mexico for 3-months long training course aboard Mexican Air Force EADS CASA C-295 planes, who brought 1000 personal protection kits to the Haitian military, courtesy of the AMEXCID.
+Mexico will be supporting the modernization and strengthening efforts of the AFH by welcoming 700 army recruits who will be trained by the Mexican Army.
+On 24 July 2025, the first group of 150 recruits departed to Mexico for 3-months long training course aboard Mexican Air Force EADS CASA C-295 planes, who brought 1000 personal protection kits to the Haitian military, courtesy of the AMEXCID.
 Since 2018, Mexico has provided training for 912 Haitian troops.

 Colombia announced that the Military Forces of Colombia would be training a total of 1000 recruit, in Colombia; 500 of the recruits will be trained by the National Army of Colombia, 250 by the Colombian Navy, and 250 by the Colombian Aerospace Force.
 The commander-in-chief of the Haitian Armed Forces, Lt.
-Gen. Derby Guerrier, is expected to travel to Colombia with the branch commanders on July 28, 2025 to assess the training grounds and set a timeline for the arrival of the first 200 recruits.
+Gen. Derby Guerrier, is expected to travel to Colombia with the branch commanders on 28 July 2025 to assess the training grounds and set a timeline for the arrival of the first 200 recruits.